depthfirstlearning/depthfirstlearning.com/_posts/2019-06-06-NeuralODEs.markdown

   2. One-step methods.
   3. Consistency and convergence.

   **Notes**: In this [class](/assets/nodes_notes/week1.pdf), we touched upon one-step method and their analysis.
-We also looked as some illustrative examples.
+We also looked at some illustrative examples.

   **Required Reading**: